 The International Hoarding Conference “Hoarding, Health & Housing” was organised by Life-Pod CIC and held in Edinburgh on 4th October 2018.
-APDO member, hoarding specialist and author Jo Cooke of Hoarding Disorders UK attended the conference, and reports on the event for APDO in this blog post.
+Author Jo Cooke of Hoarding Disorders UK attended the conference, and reports on the event for APDO in this blog post.

 As I packed my bag with excitement to be attending my third hoarding conference this year, I ticked off my packing list which included “Stuff”, a wonderful book written by the great hoarding guru, Dr Randy Frost.
 As I was going to be meeting him, I wanted to make sure he signed my copy.
 Some of us wish to meet film stars, famous footballers and musicians… but my wish is to meet the top hoarding specialists in the world.
 Randy Frost sits right up there, and I was also looking forward to attending his masterclass the day after the conference.

 The conference was a huge success, attended by representatives from housing, social care, environmental health, hoarding specialists, and of course a clutter of APDO members alongside those affected by hoarding behaviours.

 Dr Stuart Whomsley, aka Dr Who, who attended our 2017 APDO conference spoke about how, on 18 June 2018, the World Health Organisation (WHO) classified hoarding as a mental health disorder in the New International Classification of Diseases (ICD-11)25.
 ICD-11 will be presented at the World Health Assembly in May 2019 for adoption by member states with the aim of coming into effect on 1 January 2022.